ivan24004/tp/docs/UserGuide.md

 Parameters:
 - `COURSEMATE`: Name of the existing courseMate.
 Accept aliases (substrings or in hashtag (#) notation).
 - `SKILL` (one or multiple allowed): Skill(s) of the courseMate.
-Accepts any strings, except that words cannot start with the hyphen (-) character.
+Accepts any strings containing ascii characters (characters with ascii value from 0-127), except that words cannot start with the hyphen (-) character.

 Examples:
 - `add-skill John Doe -s C++ -s Leadership`